 Read: 'What Generals are Made of' by Maj Gen. Aubrey Newman: Fantastic book.
 Both Gen Eisenhower and Gen Douglas MacArthur were already playing for United States Army rugby team and represented at the Olympics while they were at the US Military Academy in West Point.
 The author has given out passing out course merit list at west point of top generals and where they reached in their glorious military careers.

-Pl see the movie called “ We were Soldiers” starring Mel Gibson as the CO of an Inf Bn in Vietnam.
-By far the best war movie I have seen on projecting an army officer in combat and in peace.
+Be sure to watch the war movie ‘We were Soldiers’ starring Mel Gibson as the CO of an Infantry Battalion during the Vietnam war.
+It is by far the best war movie I have seen on depicting an army officer in combat and in peace.

 PT and Sport Directives

-Testing system: We need to have uniform testing system at all the academies, how ever the process may be flexible based on locations and type of entry.
+Testing system: We need to have uniform testing system at all the academies, however the process may be flexible based on locations and type of entry.

 Selection at Services Boards (SSB)

-o Batching of screening.
+1. Batching of screening.

-o Group discussion
+3. Group discussion

-❖ A refined, transparent and robust process will reduce our wastage rate in the academies since we will be able to weed out physically weak cadets at the screening test level it self.
+- A refined, transparent, and robust process will reduce our wastage rate in the academies since we will be able to weed out physically weak cadets at the screening test level itself.

-I would request you to have a fresh look at it from a inf bn CO prospective deployed in counter insurgency area or has just retuned from a long tenure to peace area and is looking fwd for R&R. There fore all such stds laid down should be an enjoyable experience.
+I would request you to have a fresh look at it from an infantry battalion CO perspective deployed in counter insurgency areas or has just retuned from a long tenure to peace area and is looking forward for some rest and recreation (R&R).
+Therefore all such standards laid down should be an enjoyable experience.
 Some recommendations are:

-❖ Encourage selective troop games over a calendar year to avoid cramming up of sports events.
+- Encourage selective troop games over a calendar year to avoid cramming up of sports events.